 You can create positive feelings in your visitors by making it easy for them to accomplish your call to action.
 Completing a task – even a small one – can boost a person’s esteem.
 So, set your visitors up for success!

 - Provide a short, clear headline that grabs attention and confirms that the prospect has found the page they were seeking.

-I can tell you that you should start with market research.
+But, no one blanket technique will work in every case.
+We can tell you that you should start with market research.

 It’s impossible to know whether you’re providing value to your audience if you don’t know what they need.
 So start there.
-Proper research gives you the information you need to ensure that your offer provides something of real value.
+Proper market research gives you the information you need to ensure that your offer provides something of real value.